BLOG

 Burnout often develops when responsibility expands informally while authority, support, and recovery remain unchanged.
 This article examines how that process unfolds in high-responsibility roles.

-Why Time Off Often Does Not Resolve Burnout in High-Responsibility Roles
+Why Time Off Does Not Resolve Burnout in High-Responsibility Roles

 Many professionals experience temporary relief on vacation or leave, only to find that the same internal strain returns quickly on re-entry.
 This article examines, from a clinical perspective, why rest alone often does not resolve burnout in high-responsibility roles and what this reveals about the deeper cognitive, moral, and identity-level sources of strain.